pelmered/filament-money-field/README.md

 # Filament Money Field

-Money field powered by [Money PHP ](https://www.moneyphp.org/en/stable/).
+Money field powered by [Money PHP](https://www.moneyphp.org/en/stable/).

 This package gives much better localization support for money fields in Filament than most other packages, and especially the built-in money support on TextColumns and TextEntries.
 For example when it comes to currency symbols and decimal and thousands separators.
 Especially for more obscure currencies.
 This also includes an input field that handles localized formats.